 Employee needs should never be overlooked.
 Therefore, this should be an important factor for an organization's management to consider.
 If you find this subject interesting or recognize that your company might have a need to better understand its employees’ needs, I suggest reading our blog on autonomy at work.

 Braden is a proud husband and a father to a very rambunctious little boy.
-A few of his many interests include storytelling, writing music, and playing games.
+A few of his many interests include reading, writing music, and playing games.
 He is the Product Quality Manager for VTR and has been with the company since early 2017.
 In conjunction with his love for storytelling, he has a passion for story-based learning, believing that narrative is one of the most elementary ways humans can learn.
 A true nerd at heart, when not working on his premier novel, he can usually be found playing an RPG, reading comics, or watching Star Wars.